Skip to main content

 A PDM system can help you establish, manage and execute automated workflow-driven processes that reflect company-specific best practices for change planning (what-if analysis), change incorporation (execution), and change verification and communication.

-A PDM system can also support other established processes, including phase-gate standards.
+This system can also support other established processes, including phase-gate standards.

 Configuration Management